webignition/bas-spec/docs/data-providers.rst

 A data provider defines a data collection to be used with a parameterised :doc:`test </tests>`.

 A data collection contains one or more data sets.
-Each data set provides values for the parameters as required by a test.
+Each data set has a name and provides values for the parameters as required by a test.

 ------